 From the high heavens ascending far and wide, to the depths of the land far below, a world shrouding in misery and war exists.
 Blood painting the land below, relentlessly tarnishing it.
-Even so, even through enduring such strife, humans learn to take such misfortune, and turn it into something truly admirable.
+Even so, even through enduring such strife, humans learn to take such misfortune, turning it into something truly admirable.

 Still, this matters little.
-It is on a fateful day that a being from the high heavens descends, and the world itself plunges into an eternal state of chaos.
+It is on a fateful day that a being from the high heavens descend, and the world itself plunges into an eternal state of chaos.
 From the depths of the night, dark feathers descending, and from far below, someone pursuing.
 An endless clash it seems, both searching for what they believe is rightfully their own.

 My other half, when will you cease this madness...?

 The voice of the person echoing through the land, remaining unheard as they pursue a being of corruption.
 The cold wind of such a heartless night rushing through.
 Wings tainting in malevolence ever so high, the being unleashing their wrath upon the humans below.
 The land tearing apart from the unforgiving lightning, those of the dead rising from the depths of the land.
 Those of the undead suffering an agonizing demise, returning to the ground below the surface.

 If only...no...there is no time for this...if there is any hope, I must reclaim what is rightfully mine...